mondeep31/CodeX/README.md

 # CodeX - Collaborative Coding Platform

 CodeX is a real-time collaborative coding platform that allows users to create and join coding sessions, share code, and communicate via chat and video calls.
-This application is built using React for the frontend and Socket.IO for real-time communication.
+This application is built using React for the frontend, Socket.IO for real-time communication, WebRTC for video communication.

 ## Features